joellord/handson-tekton/README.md

       args: ['-c', 'echo Hello World']
 ```

-Apply this task to your cluster just like any other Kubernetes object.
+Apply this Task to your cluster just like any other Kubernetes object.
 Then run it using `tkn`, the CLI tool for Tekton.

 ```bash
 kubectl apply -f ./demo/01-hello.yaml tkn task start --showlog hello
 ```

-## Add a Parameter to the task
+## Add a Parameter to the Task
 Tasks can also take parameters.
-This way, you can pass various flags to be used in this task.
-This could be useful for a task that would run unit tests but where you could specify a subset of tests to run as a parameter.
+This way, you can pass various flags to be used in this Task.
+These parameters can be instrumental in making your Tasks more generic and reusable across Pipelines.

-In this next example, you will create a task that will ask for a person name and then say Hello to that person.
+In this next example, you will create a task that will ask for a person's name and then say Hello to that person.

-Starting with the previous example, you can add a `params` property to the `spec` of your task.
+Starting with the previous example, you can add a `params` property to your task's `spec`.
 A param takes a name and a type.
-You can also add a description and a default value for this task.
+You can also add a description and a default value for this Task.

-For this parameter, the name is `person`, the description with be `Name of person to greet`, the default value will be `World` so we can say "Hello World" if no value is provided and the type of parameter is a `string`.
+For this parameter, the name is `person`, the description is `Name of person to greet`, the default value is `World`, and the type of parameter is a `string`.
+If you don't provide a parameter to this Task, the greeting will be "Hello World".

 You can then access those params by using variable substitution.
 In this case, change the word "World" in the `args` line to `$(params.person)`.